Data Plane

-COCO-Caption Experiment #0 — Auraison Lakehouse Demo
+COCO-Caption Experiment #0 — Lakehouse Demo

 End-to-end walkthrough of the Auraison data-plane lakehouse stack using the yerevann/coco-karpathy dataset.